gem5bootcamp/lps2024/slides/02-Using-gem5/11-multisim.md

 The gem5 simulator is used for experimentation.

-Experimentation involves  explore how variables of interest change the behavior of a system when all other variables are held constant.
-As such, experimentation using the gem5 simulator requirement mutliple runs of the simulator.
+Experimentation involves exploring how variables of interest change the behavior of a system when all other variables are held constant.
+As such, experimentation using the gem5 simulator requires multiple runs of the simulator.
 **Multiple instances of gem5 can be run in parallel**.

-_If not a singlular gem5 process utilizing multiple threads, why not mulitple gem5 processes, each single threaded?_
+_If not a singular gem5 process utilizing multiple threads, why not multiple gem5 processes, each single threaded?_

 ((This is really handy for us as we don't need to worry about the complexities of multi-threading: memory consistency, etc.))